-f you are not satis Part D appeals are discussed further in Section 7 of this chapter. ied with the decision at the Level 2 appeal, you may be able to continue through appeal (Section 10 in this chapter explains the Level 3, 4, and 5 appeals Section 5.2 How to get help when you are asking for a coverage decision or making an appeal Here are resources s if you decide to ask for any kind of coverage decision or appeal a decision: □You can call u s at Customer Service. □You can get fre e help from your State Health Insurance Assistance Program. will need to be "Appointment an make a request for you.
+Level 2 appea If you are not satis ig appeals, if we say no to all or part of your appeal, you will need to ask for a l.l.
+Part D appeals are discussed further in Section 7 of this chapter.
+Sied with the decision at the Level 2 appeal, you may be able to continue through of appeal (Section 10 in this chapter explains the Level 3, 4, and 5 appeals Section 5.2 How to get help when you are asking for a coverage decision or making an appeal Here are resource es if you decide to ask for any kind of coverage decision or appeal a decision: □You can call ι us at Customer Service. □You can get fr ee help from your State Health Insurance Assistance Program. will need to be "Appointment can make a request for you.
 If your doctor helps with an appeal past Level 2, they appointed as your representative.
 Please call Customer Service and ask for the of Representative" form.
-(The form is also available on Medicare's website at Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.) care, your doctor can request a coverage decision or a Level 1 appeal on your ir appeal is denied at Level 1, it will be automatically forwarded to Level 2. decision or a rescription drugs, your doctor or other prescriber can request a coverage a Level 1 appeal on your behalf.
-If your Level 1 appeal is denied your doctor or an request a Level 2 appeal. omeone to act on your behalf.
-If you want to, you can name another person to our "representative" to ask for a coverage decision or make an appeal. • friend, relative, or another person to be your representative, call Customer ask for the "Appointment of Representative" form.
-(The form is also available on vebsite at www.cms.go gives that pe ov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.)
-The form erson permission to act on your behalf.
+(The form is also available on Medicare's website at //Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.)
+I care, your doctor can request a coverage decision or a Level 1 appeal on your our appeal is denied at Level 1, it will be automatically forwarded to Level 2. decision or orescription drugs, your doctor or other prescriber can request a coverage a Level 1 appeal on your behalf.
+If your Level 1 appeal is denied your doctor or can request a Level 2 appeal. someone to act on your behalf.
+If you want to, you can name another person to your "representative" to ask for a coverage decision or make an appeal. • a friend, relative, or another person to be your representative, call Customer dask for the "Appointment of Representative" form.
+(The form is also available on website at gives that p ov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.)
+The form person permission to act on your behalf.
 It must be signed by you and by the you would like to act on your behalf.
-You must give us a copy of the signed form. review until your appeal request will n accept an appeal request without the form, we cannot begin or complete our we receive it.
-If we do not receive the form within 44 calendar days after receiving request (our deadline for making a decision on your appeal), your appeal be dismissed.
-If this happens, we will send you a written notice explaining your he independent review organization to review our decision to dismiss your □You also have the right to hire a lawyer.
-You may contact your own lawyer, or get the name of
+You must give us a copy of the signed form. review until your appea request will an accept an appeal request without the form, we cannot begin or complete our we receive it.
+If we do not receive the form within 44 calendar days after receiving I request (our deadline for making a decision on your appeal), your appeal be dismissed.
+If this happens, we will send you a written notice explaining your the independent review organization to review our decision to dismiss your a lawyer from give you free l e the right to hire a lawyer.
+You may contact your own lawyer, or get the name of your local bar association or other referral service.
+There are also groups that will egal services if you qualify.
+However, you are not required to hire a lawyer to add of coverage decision or appeal a decision.